sailpoint-oss/golang-sdk/api_v3/docs/SODViolationsAPI.md

 [[Back to README]](../README.md)

-## StartViolationCheck
+## Check SOD violations

 > SodViolationCheck StartViolationCheck(ctx).IdentityWithNewAccess1(identityWithNewAccess1).Execute()

-Check SOD violations
+This API initiates a SOD policy verification asynchronously.

+A token with ORG_ADMIN authority is required to call this API.

 ### Example